 Documentation

 The pre-test conditions of all test vehicles should be well documented.
 Figures 4-1 through 4-5 present vehicle data items that should be measured and recorded for any full-scale crash test.
 It is preferable that these data elements be presented in the format shown in these fi gures in order to pro- mote consistency among test agency reporting.
+Any dimensions that fall outside of the recommended tolerances should be noted in the test report, along with a brief assessment of what affect the deviation may have had on the crash test.
 Note that frame height measurements on the 2270P vehicle should be taken at the ends of the frame rail and measured to the bottom of the rail element.
 In addition, the longitudinal location of the center of mass of trucks, tractors, and trailers should be reported.
 Pre-test photographs of the test vehicle should be taken to suffi ciently document both the exterior and the interior conditions of all test vehicles.
+For passenger vehicles, in addition to the areas described in Section 4.2.1.4, pre-test photographs should include the interior floorboard and the rear trunk interior.
+The pre-test interior photographs should be taken with carpet, padding, and passenger seats removed.
+However, passenger seats would be reinstalled for the actual crash test and later removed for detailed post-test documentation and photography.